chralsia/month-planner/README.md

 # month-planner
-An every month planner for spending money correctly on beauty, health, study or smth else
+An every month planner for spending money correctly on beauty, health, study or something else